A Photorealistic Dataset and Vision-Based Algorithm for Anomaly Detection During Proximity Operations in Lunar Orbit: Introduction

 \section{Introduction}

-Over the past two decades, the international space community has begun to focus its efforts on extending human space exploration beyond low-Earth orbit.
+\IEEEPARstart{O}{VER} the past two decades, the international space community has begun to focus its efforts on extending human space exploration beyond low-Earth orbit.
 NASA's Artemis program aims to deploy the Lunar Gateway, the first space station in lunar orbit, that will test new technologies needed for extended deep-space missions \cite{crusan_deep_2018}.
 Unlike the International Space Station (ISS), the Gateway will be required to operate autonomously and without an on-board crew for long periods.
 Complete autonomy is advantageous for the Canadarm3, the external robotic system being developed by MDA Space for the Canadian Space Agency.
 It will play a multifaceted role on the Gateway, including station maintenance, inspection, and capture and berthing of visiting vehicles \cite{agency_about_2020}.

-To enhance robotic autonomy, vision-based anomaly detection methods that can autonomously detect collision hazards, such as loose tools or debris, are of particular interest.
-Anomaly detection and localization involve identifying and pinpointing the locations of unexpected content in images that deviate from a set of expected inputs.
+To enhance robotic autonomy, vision-based anomaly detection methods that can detect collision hazards, such as loose tools or debris, are of particular interest.
+Anomaly detection and localization refer to identifying and pinpointing image regions whose content deviates from the expected distribution of inputs.
 Anomaly detection in the space domain is particularly challenging because of complex lighting conditions that result from the black background coupled with harsh direct solar illumination.
-Furthermore, the varied camera viewpoints used during operations near the space station can cause anomalies to fall into the shadow of the station and blend in with the background, making detection substantially more difficult.
+Furthermore, the varied camera viewpoints used during operations near the space station can cause anomalies to fall into shadow regions and blend in with the background, making detection substantially more difficult.